 Joint Accounts

-The Credit Union may offer a joint account facility to Members that are individuals.
-A joint account shall only be available to two individuals who each qualify for, obtain and continue to hold membership under the common bond qualification.
-The Credit Union shall establish a procedure on the operation of a joint account.

-In the event of the death of one of the holders of a joint account, the joint account shall, subject to any contrary written agreement between the holders and lodged with the Credit Union, become the property of the survivor.
-As from December 12th 2014 no new joint accounts to be opened.
+Joint accounts are not permitted.

 Non-qualifying Members

-A Member who ceases to fulfil the qualifications for admission to membership shall become, and shall be referred to in these Rules as, a Non-Qualifying Member.
-A Non-Qualifying Member may, subject to approval by the Board of Directors, retain their membership and voting rights in the Credit Union, and continue to acquire Shares and to receive loans subject to legislation and the provisions of these Rules.
+If a Member changes role which is out with the common bond and does not qualify that member shall become, and shall be referred to in these Rules as, a Non-Qualifying Member.
+A Non-Qualifying Member may retain their membership and voting rights in the Credit Union and continue to acquire Shares and to receive loans subject to legislation and the provisions of these Rules.

-There shall be no restriction on the Non-Qualifying Members.

-Junior savers

-The credit union may take deposits from a person who would otherwise qualify for membership of the credit union according to rule 7 of these rules and is under the age at which, defined in rule 14 of these rules; he may become a member.

-A junior saver, who is eligible for membership of the credit union according to rule 7 of these rules, shall convert to full membership of the Credit Union upon reaching the age of 16, provided that no person that has a deposit in a child trust fund account or a junior ISA is eligible for membership of the Credit Union until they have reached the age of 18 years.

-The Credit Union may, if the Directors so determine, take Deposits up to a total of £10,000 or 1.5 per cent (or such other sum as may be permitted by the Relevant Authority), of the total shareholding of the Credit Union from a junior saver of the Credit Union, whichever is the greater.
+Juvenile Depositors

+Juvenile Depositors are account holders who are under the age of 16.
+They must be related to an existing member that satisfy the Common Bond requirements, as per Rule 6, however, they are not Members of the Credit Union as defined by Rule 15, do not hold shares in the Credit Union and do not share in the risks and rewards of ownership.

+Juvenile Depositors receive interest on their deposits at a rate as determined from time to time by the Board of Directors.

+Juvenile Depositors cannot apply for a loan, do not have a say in the running of the business and are not permitted to attend General Meetings.

+On reaching 16, Juvenile Depositors may, if they satisfy the criteria of Membership, apply to become Members of the Credit Union.

 Applications for membership

-No applicant shall be admitted into membership of the Credit Union unless the applicant supports the objects and social goals of the Credit Union, has paid such entrance fee as required, has completed an application for membership in a form accepted by the Board of Directors and the Board has approved the application using such procedures as agreed by them from time to time.
+No applicant shall be admitted into membership of the Credit Union unless the applicant supports the objectives and social goals of the Credit Union, has paid such entrance fee as required, has completed an application for membership in a form accepted by the Board of Directors and the Board has approved the application using such procedures as agreed by them from time to time.

 An applicant for membership of the Credit Union may be admitted to membership only when: